db-migrate/english-docs/Getting Started/configuration.md

 ## Important - For MySQL users

-If you use MySQL, to be able to use multiple statements in your sql file, you have to set the property `multiple-statements: true` when creating the connection object.
+If you use MySQL, to be able to use multiple statements in your sql file, you have to set the property `multipleStatements: true` when creating the connection object.
 You can set it in your `database.json` as follows:

 ```json
 {